-2. The merged company was reinvested in Super Group Semiconductor Co., Ltd. (hereinafter referred to as "Super Group Semiconductor ") through its subsidiary Jinrong Investment resolved by the Board of Directors on August 5, 2022.
-As of September 30, 2022, it acquired 1,000,000 shares of Super Group Semiconductor with NT\$ 45,000,000,
+2. The merged company was reinvested in Super Group Semiconductor through its subsidiary Jinrong Investment resolved by the Board of Directors on August 5, 2022.
+As of September 30, 2022, it acquired 1,000 thousand shares of Super Group Semiconductor with NT\$ 45,000 thousands, accounting for 28.57% of the equity.
+So it has a major influence on Super Group Semiconductor.
+The aforementioned transaction price has been fully paid.